Start to take back control of your life

 You can be out of control through frustration and burn-out, living in a rut, stagnation, illness, change, and trauma.
 However, one of the most common is unconsciously giving up control to others.
 This is an unconscious act involving two or more parties where party A literally hands over the reins to party B.

-At one time, parental voices controlled and moulded your lives.
+At one time, parental voices controlled and molded your lives.
 These are the voices and rules provided by authority, family, and friends from whom your core belief systems evolved.
 However, some external influences and people can re-engage that basic instinct for seeking parental acceptance simply by imposing doubt into your world.
 By accepting the guilt or self-doubt imposed by others, you begin to live in someone else's context.

 You surrender your own belief systems and adopt those of the other party.
 In doing so, you begin to live by the rules and controls of the other person.